MoSafi2/BlazeSeq/README.md

 ## Performance
-**Disclaimer:** Performance reporting metrics is a tricky business in the best of days.
+**Disclaimer:** Performance reporting is a tricky business on the best of days.
 The following numbers provide a ballpark of `Blaze-Seq` performance targets and serve as internal metrics to track improvements as `Blaze-Seq` and `Mojo` evolve.

 ### Setup
 All tests were carried out on a personal PC with Intel core-i7 13700K processor, 32 GB of DDR6 memory equipped with 2TB PCI 4.0 NVME hardrive and running Ubuntu 22.04.
-Mojo 24.2. benchmarking scripts were compiled using the following command `mojo build /path/to/file.mojo` and run using `<binary> /path/to/file.fastq`.
+Mojo 24.2. benchmarking scripts were compiled using the following command `mojo build /path/to/file.mojo` and run using ` hyperfine "<binary> /path/to/file.fastq" --warmup 2`.

 ### Replication
 All code used in benchmarks are present in the `benchmark` directory of the repository.